All comparisonsTask Managers

 Todoist

-MeisterTask fails first because board-based organization introduces unnecessary interaction steps.
+MeisterTask fails first because it breaks when board-based organization introduces unnecessary interaction steps.

 Verdict